 Fukuoka is a modern city famous for its unique and delicious culinary scene, as well as its world-class shopping.
 You could easily spend a few days exploring Fukuoka.

 The city is divided into seven wards.
-Each ward is home to a number of neighborhoods that offer something different for travellers.
-To get a good feel for the city, we recommend you visit at least three or four different neighborhoods depending on the nature of your trip.
+Each ward is home to a number of neighbourhoods that offer something different for travellers.
+To get a good feel for the city, I recommend you visit at least three or four different neighborhoods depending on the nature of your trip.

 Continue travelling east from here and you’ll arrive in Hakata Ward.
-Bursting with history, charm and stunning nature, the Hakata Ward has a great variety of landmarks and attractions, as well as delicious restaurants and good-value accommodations.
+Bursting with history, charm and stunning nature, the Hakata Ward has a great variety of landmarks and attractions, plus delicious restaurants and good-value accommodations.

-Set west of Tenjin is the Daimyo neighborhood.
-A hub for hipsters and artists, this trendy neighborhood is brimming with cool vibes and colourful décor.
-If you’re someone who likes to be where the cool kids are, Daimyo is the neighborhood for you.
+Set west of Tenjin is the Daimyo neighbourhood.
+A hub for hipsters and artists, this trendy neighbourhood is brimming with cool vibes and colourful décor.
+If you’re someone who likes to be where the cool kids are, Daimyo is the neighbourhood for you.

 Still not sure where to stay in Fukuoka?
-Don’t worry, we’ve got you covered!
+Don’t worry, I’ve got you covered!

-Now, let’s take a look, in more detail, at the five best neighborhoods to stay in Fukuoka.
-Each is a little different from the last, so be sure to read each section carefully and pick the neighborhood that’s right for you!
+Now, let’s take a look, in more detail, at the five best neighbourhoods to stay in Fukuoka.
+Each is a little different from the last, so be sure to read each section carefully and pick the neighbourhood that’s right for you!

-#1 Tenjin – Where to stay in Fukuoka first time
+1. Tenjin – Where to Stay in Fukuoka for Your First Time

 Tenjin is Fukuoka’s downtown core.
-It is a neighborhood known for its world-class shopping, unique dining, cultural attractions and vibrant nightlife.
-With so much to see, do and eat, its no wonder Tenjin is our top pick for where to stay in Fukuoka if you’re visiting for the first time.
+It is a neighbourhood known for its world-class shopping, unique dining, cultural attractions and vibrant nightlife.
+With so much to see, do and eat, it’s no wonder Tenjin is my top pick for where to stay in Fukuoka if you’re visiting for the first time.

-This neighborhood is nothing short of a shoppers paradise.
+This neighbourhood is nothing short of a shoppers’ paradise.
 Here you’ll find a great selection of shops and boutiques selling everything from high-end and high-street fashions to local handicrafts and one-of-a-kind pieces.

 But that’s not all!
 Head beneath the streets and explore the Tenjin Underground Shopping Centre.
 The largest underground shopping area in Kyushu it stretches approximately 1 kilometre and here you can shop until you drop no matter the weather.